Moonrabbitly/spring-api-demo/README.md

 # spring-api-demo

 Welcome to the Spring API Demo project!
-This repository contains a simple website demo that utilizes a restful API.
+This repository contains a simple website demo that utilizes restful API.
 The frontend of the project can be accessed through the following link:

 [https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app](https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app)